mac-theobio/QMEE/lectures/Contrasts.notes.md

 ### Flexibility with emmeans for many types of contrasts

-This approach allows much more flexibility. see `?contrast-methods`
+This approach allows much more flexibility. see `?"contrast-methods"`.
+Furthermore emmeans has excellent vignettes in the help which can guide you a great deal.

-Importantly and helpfully, for broader sets of contrasts emmeans does much automatically
+Importantly and helpfully, for broader sets of contrasts emmeans does much automatically.

-If we had *a priori* (really important!), planned to compare all species to each other we could use this
+If we had *a priori* (really important!), planned to compare all species to each other we could use this.

 ```r